Deep Zone Project: Career

 After the release of their debut album Ela Izgrei in 2002, Deep Zone Project were nominated in five categories at the 2002 MM TV Music Awards.
 They won the award for "Best Song".
 In 2003, they won "Best Club Track of the Year" at the MM TV Awards Ceremony for their track "Caffeine-free".

 Their hit "DJ, Take Me Away" reached the number 2 position at MTV Europe's World Chart Express and won the Bulgarian Eurovision 2008 song contest selection process.
 At the Eurovision semi-finals, however, the song finished 12th and did not make it to the finals.

 The collaboration with DJ Balthazar took the group to another dimension with their national club tours Welcome To The Loop and Red Line (20 dates each), which gathered an audience of nearly 80,000 people.

 In 2010, they released "On Fire", a big-budget production in Bulgaria terms with cooperation from actor Fahradin Fahradinov.

 In 2011, Joanna left the Deep Zone Project to develop a solo career.
-She was replaced by vocalist Nadia (full name Nadia Petrova), with recording of "I Love My Dj" as her debut with Deep Zone.
+She was replaced by vocalist Nadia (full name Nadia Petrova), with recording of "I Love My Dj" as her debut with Deep Zone Project.
 The song won the 2012 "Bulgarian Best Track of the Year".

 In February 2015 it was announced that Alex and Nadia had left the band to develop solo careers.

 In 2015, Nelina Georgieva became the vocalist but her contract with the band only lasted for three years.
 In January 2018, she left the band and she was replaced by Eva Maria Petrova.